kubevela/kubevela.github.io/versioned_docs/version-v1.0/platform-engineers/overview.md

         }
 ```

-Please note that the application team do NOT need to know about definition objects, they learn how to use a given capability with visualized forms (or the JSON schema of parameters if they prefer).
+Please note that the End User do NOT need to know about definition objects, they learn how to use a given capability with visualized forms (or the JSON schema of parameters if they prefer).
 Please check the [Generate Forms from Definitions](openapi-v3-json-schema) section about how this is achieved.

 ## Standard Contract Behind The Abstractions